Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 1. The [Moddable SDK Getting Started document](../Moddable%20SDK%20-%20Getting%20Started.md) describes how to configure the host build environment and install the required SDKs, drivers, and development tools.
 Follow the instructions in the [Host environment setup](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/Moddable%20SDK%20-%20Getting%20Started.md#host-mac) section for macOS.

-2. Create an `nrf5` directory in your home directory at `~/nrf5` for required third party SDKs and tools.
+2. Create a `nrf5` directory in your home directory at `~/nrf5` for required third party SDKs and tools.

 	```text
 	cd $HOME